-Mechanics of Solids I 8.171
+8.171 Mechanics of Solids I

+Prereguisite: 8.170.

+Applications of laws of static equilibrium to structures.
 Concepts of stress, strain.
-Stress and deformation due to axial force: linear and non-linear problems; compound bars.
-Concepts of stiffness and flexibility.
-Bending moment and shear force in simple beams.
+Equilibrium, compatibility and stress-strain relationships.
+Stress and deformation due to axial force; linear and non-linear problems; compound bars.
+Concepts of stiffness and flexibility. bending moments and shear forces in simple beams.
 First and second moments of area.
 Stress and deformation due to bending; linear and non-linear problems; use of step functions.